 - Results from the Gravity Probe B experiment and their implications for various theoretical approaches to unification.
 Many of these results can be understood in terms of gravito-electromagnetism, a formulation of Einstein’s theory for weak fields and low velocities that is closely analogous to Maxwell’s theory (see illustration at top of page).

 - Extra dimensions as a framework for unification.
 These might manifest themselves through variation of fundamental “constants” like rest mass, or through seemingly acausal effects in laboratory experiments.
-I have just published a new book on this subject (2018; cover at right)
+I recently co-authored a book on this subject (2018; cover at right.
+Reviewed by Phillip Helbig in The Observatory)

-- A new way to visualize the interiors of spinning black holes through mathematical quantities known as curvature invariants.
+- A new way to visualize the interiors of spinning black holes through mathematical quantities known as curvature invariants (see preprint or published paper)

 - New mechanisms for dark energy that can successfully account for both cosmic acceleration at late times and cosmic inflation in the early universe.
 There is a mismatch of 122 orders of magnitude between the density of dark energy predicted by the Standard Model and that implied by observations based on Einstein’s theory, and many think that resolution of this issue will point the way toward unification.